FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/disable-live-commenting.md

 This can also be done without code.
 In the widget customization page, see the "Disable Live Commenting" section.

-[app-screenshot-start url='/auth/my-account/customize-widget/new'; selector = '.disable-live-commenting'; title='Disable Live Commenting' app-screenshot-end]
+[app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelectors = ['.disable-live-commenting']; selector = '.disable-live-commenting'; title='Disable Live Commenting' app-screenshot-end]